jesse103/YueReader/README.md

 Now you can run `main.py`!

+# Reader Commands
+- next | Goes to next chapter.
+- prev | Goes to previous chapter.
+- jump [number] | Jump to a specified chapter.

 # To-Do
 - [ ] Clean codebase, add more comments
 - [ ] Reader command handler